InsertDisc/pattrmm/README.md

 When using the standalone version you can create a service and run it using a timer (e.g. on a daily basis).

+1. Setup a virtual environment for PATTRMM.
+Navigate to your pattrmm install folder (`/path/to/pattrmm`) and execute:
+    ```bash
+    python3 -m venv pmm-venv
+    ```
+2. Install the requirements:
+    ```bash
+    python -m pip install -r requirements.txt
+    ```
-1. Create a service file for PATTRMM:
+4. Create a service file for PATTRMM:

     ```bash
     sudo nano /etc/systemd/system/pattrmm.service